darkhorse-coder/react-native-fast-image/README.md

   <em>FastImage example app.</em>
 </p>

+This package forked and updated from [React-native-fast-image](https://github.com/DylanVann/react-native-fast-image) to remove deprecated class for ios.

 React Native's `Image` component handles image caching like browsers for the most part.
 If the server is returning proper cache control